About our Board of Directors

 Gretchen is a graduate of the University of Denver MBA program, and received her Bachelor of Science in mechanical engineering from Southern Methodist University.
 In addition, she holds a Master of Nonprofit Management from Regis University.

 Ian Firth is well known as a bridge designer responsible for the engineering design of a wide variety of bridges, great and small, around the world.
 He regularly works in multi-disciplinary teams alongside leading bridge architects, and several of his projects have received high profile design awards.
-His bridge projects include major large span suspension or cable stayed bridges, as well as more modest but aesthetically interesting and technically challenging pedestrian bridges.
+His projects include major large span suspension or cable stayed bridges, as well as more modest but aesthetically interesting and technically challenging pedestrian bridges.

 Jamey Barbas, PE is a Project Director with Louis Berger.
 A transformative senior executive with a career in bridge design and construction, she has held leadership positions in several international consulting firms.
 Her industry experience includes leadership of the strategic, operational and technical aspects for the delivery of major structures projects.
 A registered professional engineer with over 30 years of experience in bridge management, design, construction and inspection, she has special emphasis on complex and long span bridges.

 Barbas’ experience includes a number of award winning domestic and international projects.
 She has led the inspection, design and construction support services for the reconstruction of the Williamsburg Bridge in NYC – one of the largest bridge reconstruction projects ever undertaken in the U.S. – and led the design of the major bridges of the AutoRoute 30 project in Montreal, Canada – one of the largest P3 bridge projects in North America.